-Update Manager scans objects to determine how they comply with the attached baselines and baseline groups.
-You can review compliance by examining results for a single virtual machine, virtual appliance, template, or ESXi host, as well as for a group of virtual machines, appliances, or hosts.
+vSphere Lifecycle Manager scans objects to determine how they comply with the baselines and baseline groups that you attach to those objects.
+You can view compliance information about a single ESXi host or a group of hosts in a container object.

-Supported groups of virtual machines, appliances, or ESXi hosts include virtual infrastructure container objects such as folders, vApps, clusters, and datacenters.
+Supported groups of ESXi hosts include virtual infrastructure container objects such as folders, clusters, and data centers.